• Skip to primary navigation

 Shabu-shabu is a hot pot cooking method in which thinly sliced meats and vegetables are cooked piece by piece in a pot of boiling water, then eaten with dipping sauces and rice.
 Much like fondue, hot pot cooking is meant to be part of the communal dining experience, with individual diners cooking their own meat.

 Another hot pot Japanese cooking style is sukiyaki.
 However, unlike shabu-shabu, the food is cooked in a mixture of sugar, soy sauce, and rice wine.
-To absorb flavor from the broth, meats and vegetables are cooked together for a longer period of time, rather than singular pieces like the shabu-shabu method.
+To absorb flavor from the broth, both meats and vegetables are cooked together for a longer period of time rather than in singular pieces like the shabu-shabu method.

 Sushi can be as simple as a piece of fish served atop a small mound of sushi rice, or as elaborate as a roll with many components.
 Traditional sushi is rolled with seaweed, but modern adaptations have included soy paper, cucumbers, and more.